History as “State Religion”? A Response to Tucker Carlson’s Controversial Interview with Daryl Cooper

 While the notion of a “founding mythology” is not new and may have a ring of truth to it, specifically in regard to the founding of our nation, the contributions of the Founding Fathers, and the establishment of our Constitution and Bill of Rights, Cooper speaks as if it is codified, enforced, and policed throughout American institutions by powerful entities such as the government and the academy.

-Moreover, Cooper contends that this “state religion” imposed from above has legitimized American economic and military intervention in world affairs ever since, from the Koran conflict to the Vietnam War to the War on Terror after 9/11.
+Moreover, Cooper contends that this “state religion” imposed from above has legitimized American economic and military intervention in world affairs ever since, from the Korean conflict to the Vietnam War to the War on Terror after 9/11.
 Thus, the logic follows, if the United States is ever to cease involvement in foreign wars, this mythology must be dismantled.
 The truth, he contends, must be freed from the shackles of professional historians and the U.S. government.

 Cooper speaks as if there is an orthodoxy that professional historians cannot step outside from, lest they suffer blowback or censure in one form or fashion.
 For Cooper, it takes alternative media, such as podcasts like his at Martyr Made and long-form interview platforms like The Tucker Carlson Show, to revise this “state religion” from the outside — from popular outlets free from the intervention of the state and the academy.